Prof. Dr. Peter Buxmann

 Maybe you're feeling the same way I did when I was looking for a topic for my thesis.
 Perhaps you are still undecided about the direction you want to take?
 With this report I would like to give you some orientation.
 You will get an insight into why I chose the department of Prof. Buxmann and why this was my best decision.

 I wrote my bachelor thesis at the department of control engineering.
 I wanted to find a counterbalance to this and therefore write my master thesis at an economics department.
 “Something about disruptive technologies, digital business models, IT or AI … ”, I thought to myself.
 I visited the websites of various departments at FB 01.
-I finally found what I was looking for at the Software & Digital Business Group: the advertised exposés covered exactly the topics I was looking for.
+I finally found what I was looking for at the Software & AI Business Group: the advertised exposés covered exactly the topics I was looking for.
 One call for proposals particularly caught my eye and I immediately fell in love with it.
 It formulated the need for a design process for an AI-based business model.
 In addition, Deutsche Bahn Vertrieb GmbH was present as an external partner, which made the posting that much more interesting to me.
 Practical insight – great!
 Not a minute later, the mail left my inbox in which I applied for the topic.
 Shortly thereafter, I received a message that the topic was still available.

 During the kickoff, I got to know the contact persons at Deutsche Bahn better.
 During this meeting, we decided on contract management as a suitable use case.
 An AI service was to be developed for this use case.
 In the first few weeks, I combed through numerous scientific publications and highlighted the current state of development on AI services.
 At the same time, I researched how business models are generally developed in companies.
 One tip I'd like to share right away: a thorough examination of the literature helps to narrow down the methodology that will be used later on at an early stage.
 Therefore, I recommend to start with the literature review as soon as possible and to deal intensively with a lot of papers.